-My research interests center on property, intellectual property, and private law theory more generally, and on conflict of laws and other issues relating to horizontal federalism.
-I am interested in the role of doctrinal and conceptual analysis within a legal system whose primary orientation is instrumentalist.
-Click here to find out about papers I’m working on now.
+My scholarship chiefly centers on private law theory, with an emphasis on property and intellectual property, including patent, copyright, trademark, and trade secrecy laws, as well as related issues in privacy and information policy.
+I also write about conflict of laws and other problems relating to horizontal federalism.
+I’m interested in the role of doctrinal and conceptual analysis within a legal system whose primary orientation is instrumentalist.
+To find out about papers I’m working on now, click here.

 Please feel free to contact me by email or by phone at (757) 221-1341.

 What is the Right to Exclude and Why Does It Matter?, in Property Theory: Legal And Political Perspectives (M.H.
 Otsuka & J.E.
-Penner eds., Cambridge University Press) (forthcoming).
+Penner eds., Cambridge University Press 2018).

 The Positive Law Model of the Fourth Amendment, 129 Harv.
 L. Rev. 1821 (2016) (with William Baude).